ttronas/bsm2-python/README.md

 You can also implement your own plant layout.
 Lots of classes are available to choose from.
 See the [Documentation](docs/) for more information.
 The [`tests`](tests/) folder contains a lot of examples on how to use the plant layouts.

-## Docker
+## Dev container
-There is also a fully functional Docker image available in the [GitLab Container Registry](gitlab.rrze.fau.de:4567/evt/klaeffizient/bsm2-python).
+There is also a fully functional Dev Container image available for development.
-It is a dev container and can be used to run the tests and do active development.
+Just open the repo in VSCode and install the Remote Containers extension.
+Then, open the repo in a container and you are ready to go.

 ## Project structure
 The project is structured as follows: